Pearson-Higher-Ed/design/c/buttons/v2.1.0-beta.5/index.md

   - type: two column
     text: |
       Buttons come in small, medium and large/default sizes.
-Prefer the standard/large size but feel free to use the small size where they would fit better with surrounding content.
+The standard/large size is preferred, but feel free to use the small size where they would fit better with surrounding content.
 Medium button sizes are meant to only pair with equally sized inputs.
 Standard/Large buttons are to be used when the UI appears on a mobile device or screen smaller than 768px width (tablet portrait view).
     contents:
       - type: wide image
         src: ./assets/sizes.png